 How does a stem cell know where it is within the macroscopic structure of the human body so that it can switch to become the right one of the 216 possible types of functional cell?
 It is as if it senses its position by reference to some kind of pre-existing ethereal model of the body.
-[PDF]

 Nature does not construct things the way humans do.
 Nature does not build monoliths.
 It assembles what it is building by gradually adding millions of tiny building bricks.
 Each type of building brick and its associated adding-rule determine what kind of object will be built.
 Nature builds things according to what is termed fractal geometry.

 A cloud is a good example of a natural object constructed according to the rules of fractal geometry.
-A cloud can take on and evolve into any shape depending on the initial and subsequent atmospheric conditions in the vicinity where it is forming.
+A cloud can take on and evolve into any shape depending on the initial and subsequent atmospheric conditions in the vicinity where it forms.
 A cloud needs no structural plan or map for each additional water molecule to take its proper place.
 Each additional water molecule latches on and becomes part of the cloud if it passes close enough in the right direction and at the right speed.
 A cloud has no pre-ordained form or shape.
-And it certainly has no function or purpose beyond its being a part of the weather systems in the Earth's atmosphere.
+And it certainly has no function or purpose beyond that of being a part of the weather systems in the Earth's atmosphere.

 A snowflake is also the product of a fractal construction process.
 It too grows by the arbitrary capturing of water molecules from its surroundings.
 Yet a snowflake has an additional property: it has a solid geometric form.
 This is determined by the way in which the water molecules connect when they are captured.
 Snowflakes take a variety of forms.
 These nevertheless follow a fixed underlying theme that is essentially hexagonal.
 Like the cloud, though, the snowflake is merely a structure.
 It does not perform a function that is above and beyond that of simply being.